NaosFabrik/NaosFabrik/README.md

 🌱 Current Challenge gonna be here soon...

-📫 How to reach me: Please DM me on Linkedln, Instagram, or X.
+📫 How to reach me: Please DM me on X.

-🦄 Github account for co-development: [@neuemistral](https://github.com/neuemistral)

 Language and Tools
 <p>